 Authorize access to data in Azure Storage

-Each time you access data in your storage account, your client makes a request over HTTP/HTTPS to Azure Storage.
-Every request to a secure resource must be authorized, so that the service ensures that the client has the permissions required to access the data.
+Each time you access data in your storage account, your client application makes a request over HTTP/HTTPS to Azure Storage.
+By default, every resource in Azure Storage is secured, and every request to a secure resource must be authorized.
+Authorization ensures that the client application has the appropriate permissions to access data in your storage account.

-The following table describes the options that Azure Storage offers for authorizing access to resources:
+The following table describes the options that Azure Storage offers for authorizing access to data: